Coupling reaction

-A coupling reaction in organic chemistry refers to a variety of reactions where two fragments are joined together.
-Often such reactions require the aid of a metal catalyst.
-In one important reaction type, a main group organometallic compound of the type R-M (R = organic fragment, M = main group center) reacts with an organic halide of the type R'-X with formation of a new carbon-carbon bond in the product R-R'.
+In organic chemistry, a coupling reaction is a type of reaction in which two reactant molecules are bonded together.
+Such reactions often require the aid of a metal catalyst.
+In one important reaction type, a main group organometallic compound of the type R-M (where R = organic group, M = main group centre metal atom) reacts with an organic halide of the type R'-X with formation of a new carbon–carbon bond in the product R-R'.
 The most common type of coupling reaction is the cross coupling reaction.

 Richard F. Heck, Ei-ichi Negishi, and Akira Suzuki were awarded the 2010 Nobel Prize in Chemistry for developing palladium-catalyzed cross coupling reactions.

 Broadly speaking, two types of coupling reactions are recognized: